freakcap/unified-UCAAS-platform-NICE_InContact/readme.md

 # STEPS :

-Add the cliend ID and redirect urls in .env files and slackconfig.js
+Add the client ID, client Secret and redirect urls in .env files and slackconfig.js Also replace the local server uri with your server uri wherever necessary.

 Frontend :